jrawbits/VE-Installer/ReadMe.md

 ## Pre-Requisite: RTools for Windows

-To build the installers on a Windows system, you need to install [RTools][getRTools].
-Installing RTools (or, for that matter, R itself if installed just for the "current user") does not require administrator rights, but you will need to point the installer at a writable directory (i.e. one that you as a user have write permission for).
+To build the packages and installers on a Windows system, you need to install [RTools][getRTools].
+Installing RTools (or, for that matter, R itself, if installed just for the "current user") does not require administrator right.
+But you will need to point the installer at a writable directory (i.e. one that you as a user have write permission for).
 It also helps to put the RTools bin directory at the head of your path (otherwise the repository build process may fail if the Git for Windows version of "tar" is called during the R package build process, rather than the RTools version).

 [getRTools]: https://cran.r-project.org/bin/windows/Rtools/Rtools35.exe "RTools for R 3.5"